Olga San Juan: Career

-San Juan was contracted to Paramount Pictures in 1943 after being scouted at Copacabana and performing at the Paramount Theatre.
+San Juan was contracted to Paramount Pictures in 1943 after being scouted at the Copacabana and performing at the Paramount Theatre.
 In Blue Skies (1946), San Juan performs a dance to "Heat Wave" with Bing Crosby.
 She was especially keen to be cast as Amber La Vonne in Variety Girl (1947).
 In Variety Girl, a film about the film world, Amber La Vonne is desperate to make it in Hollywood; critics Charles Higham and Joel Greenberg call the film's "funniest scene" one in which San Juan's character causes a commotion in a restaurant just to be seen by the glitterati.

 In the 1940s, San Juan mainly appeared in musicals as "a Latina entertainer or love interest".
 She was nicknamed the "Puerto Rican Pepper Pot", ostensibly "for her vivacious and spicy personality".
 Her last Hollywood film came out in 1949.
 According to critic Boze Hadleigh (writing under the pseudonym George Hadley-Garcia), San Juan's departure from film was driven by a shift in the public's musical preferences and by the end of World War II, which caused the Good Neighbor policy to wane.

 In 1951, San Juan starred on Broadway in the Lerner and Loewe musical, Paint Your Wagon.
 She played Jennifer Rumson, a woman who finds gold and gets rich during the California Gold Rush.

 Personal life

 San Juan was married to actor Edmond O'Brien.
 They had met at a publicity luncheon for Fox studios, and married on September 26, 1948, in Santa Barbara, California.
-They had three children including television producer and actor Brendan O'Brien.
+They had three children, including television producer and actor Brendan O'Brien and actress and acting coach Maria O'Brien.
 O'Brien and San Juan divorced in 1976.

 San Juan's health began to fail after a stroke in the 1970s.
 She died of kidney failure on January 3, 2009, at Providence St. Joseph Medical Center in Burbank, California.
 She was buried at San Fernando Mission Cemetery in Mission Hills, Los Angeles.